PVRs, Harddisk recorders, Freeview Playback

 Remember, you cannot easily copy music from an Apple iPod back to a PC.
 So make sure that youíve backed-up your music collection in case your PC hard drive crashes.
 When you re-sync the iPod to the (rebuilt) PC the songs on the iPod may disappear.

 DAB and DAB+ digital radio

 Proof that not all new technology is wonderful.
 Many early adopters of DAB radios suffered from a dose of Emperorís New Clothes.
-Despite what owners would say, DAB radios were expensive, battery life was poor, quality was inferior to FM (it still is) and well, you could receive the extra stations using a Freeview box.
+Despite what owners would say, DAB radios were expensive, battery life was poor, quality was inferior to FM and well, you could receive the extra stations using a Freeview box.
 Unfortunately, things havenít improved much and DAB is still a mess.
-Very few other countries have adopted it, car manufacturers have avoided it until recently and now we have the prospect of a new standard, DAB+.
-It is very likely that DAB transmissions will end in about 5 years or so and unless your radio is DAB+ capable, which it probably isnít, you wonít be able to receive anything after that date.
+Few other countries have adopted it, car manufacturers have avoided it until recently and now we have the prospect of a new standard, DAB+.
 If itís the extra stations youíre after, have you ever considered Internet Radio?
 FM and AM transmissions for local stations meanwhile will continue for decades despite what has been implied in the media.

 Well I did advise customers to NOT buy one of these!
 Proof that TV manufacturers massively over-hype features when selling their products.
 Hopefully, customers will now be much more wary of 4K and HDR televisions.